Skip to main content

 WHAT HAPPENS TO AN ARTHRITIC HIP?

-Osteoarthritis (arthritis of the joints), develops slowly and worsens over time, causing the following to occur:
+Osteoarthritis (arthritis of the joints) develops gradually and causes more complications over time, such as:

 • Pain with vigorous activity